AndreFavotto/EpicsWebStudio/examples/README.md

 > If you are running the IOC in a different machine than the web app, make sure to edit `EPICS_PVA_ADDR_LIST`/`EPICS_CA_ADDR_LIST` with the host address (see [.env](../.env.example))

-2. Launch EWS.
+2. Launch WEISS.
 With the import button (navbar), upload `example-opi.json`.